The Year Has Turned and We Return to the Rose Garden!

-Please contact our Volunteer Coordinator Gregg Lowery if you plan to attend.
+Please contact our Volunteer Coordinator Linda Perry if you plan to attend.
 We do best when we know how many will be on hand.
 Those who can’t be here, please let us hear from you as well, with a shout out to the volunteers!
 We’re busy here preserving rare old roses.

 About our Dirt Days with the Roses

 Over 10 years ago a small group of friends started helping with maintenance in Gregg Lowery’s and Phillip Robinson’s old rose collection in Sebastopol.
 Dirt Days have become a regularly attended tradition.
 There are now about 35 volunteers who have actively participated in these work days at The Friends of Vintage Roses’ collection.
 These are held monthly from late winter to late fall, and they have made a significant difference in keeping the rose collection from disappearing.
 Roses have been planted, both in the ground and in pots; and new cuttings have been propagated, for sharing and for fundraising.
 Beds have been weeded, mulched and inventoried.
 In the process of this labor of love and shared delight, friendships old and new flourish and camaraderie makes the hard work great fun.
 After about three hours of work, the group shares a potluck lunch, and talk about the roses, about gardening and about the world of old roses.

 The Dirt Days volunteers have been a valuable resource for the maintenance of this collection and for furthering the interests of The Friends of Vintage Roses.
-If you are interested in joining our group of enthusiastic volunteers, please send an email to this year’s volunteer coordinator, Gregg Lowery, at firstname.lastname@example.org.
+If you are interested in joining our group of enthusiastic volunteers, please send an email to this year’s volunteer coordinator, Linda Perry, at firstname.lastname@example.org.

 Here are just a few comments about our volunteer work days in the garden, our “Dirt Days” as Luanne Wilson nicknamed them: